Invest in Your Business Environment

 “In 2018, 89% of global CO2 emissions came from fossil fuels and industry.” clientearth.org

 Carbon emissions that cause severe storms cost society and your business money.
 And I’m not talking about the carbon tax.
 The carbon tax will come and go as governments change.
 The emissions remain with or without it in place.
 It costs money to clean up pollution.
 If you can make money without creating pollution, you’ve bootstrapped and increased your profits by reducing your costs.

 “Carbon might be your company’s biggest financial liability.”
 Harvard Business Review

 Consumer Demand for Eco Products & Services

-Let’s move on to business’ relationship with nature.
-Many environmentalists are quick to blame business for its impact, but the truth is we all contribute to the problem.
+Let’s move on to the business relationship with nature.
+Many environmentalists are quick to blame businesses for their impact, but the truth is we all contribute to the problem.
 Consumer demand drives business.